 6 Factors That Determine the Cost of a Dental Bridge

 A dental bridge is a common but critical treatment for missing teeth.
-A bridge holds your other teeth in place to help restore your bite as well as your confidence.
+A bridge holds your child’s other teeth in place to help restore their bite as well as their confidence.
 Different bridges can require different procedures which of course translate to varying costs.

 Here are the lists of things that determine the dental bridge cost:

 1. Material Used – The material you use for your bridge has a great influence on the cost.
 Some of the high-end materials such as zirconia and porcelain will cost more than the typical all-ceramic dental bridge.

 2. Manufacturing Method – A dental bridge made at a dental lab will cost more than one that is made in the clinics manufacturing unit.

 3. Type of Bridge – We will be discussing different types of bridges in the latter part of the article.
 For now, understand that the cost of a dental bridge is also greatly affected by the types of bridge.

 4. Complexity of Placement – If you have unhealthy adjacent teeth or need implants, this will add to the complexity and cost of treatment.
 The more complexity the more it will cost.